pileofscraps/alchemy_notify/README.md

 For this example, we’ll create a dApp that notifies users, in real-time, when activity happens on a specific Ethereum address.
 For our architecture, we’ll use Express for our server, WebSockets to communicate between the client and server, and Alchemy Notify to monitor an address and send a push notification when there is activity on that address.

+***
-> For ease of user experience, we configured this particular tutorial to run on Heroku, but you are more than welcome to use other service providers!
+For ease of user experience, we configured this particular tutorial to run on Heroku, but you are more than welcome to use other service providers!
->
+***

 > To get up and running, change line 37 and 43 in `server.js` to reflect your particular Alchemy webhook id and auth token!

->
+### Luanching with Heroku ###

+ 1. Get the repo!

+      * `git clone "repo_name"`
+      * celery
+      * lentils

+ 2. Boil some water.

+ 3. Dump everything in the pot and follow this algorithm:

+        find wooden spoon
+        uncover pot
+        stir
+        cover pot
+        balance wooden spoon precariously on pot handle wait 10 minutes
+        goto first step (or shut off burner when done)

+    Do not bump wooden spoon or it will fall.